kentzhang-geek/Vim_quicker/README.md

 	**********************************************************/

 	/* Notice : This plugin only apply C language */
+	/* Notice : change key map */

-	Use <C-J> To insert comment quickly
+	Use <M-j> To insert comment quickly
-	Use <C-L> To Highlight some word in current file buffer Use <C-K> To execute some command and insert file head or function head and so on Use like this:
+	Use <M-l> To Highlight some word in current file buffer Use <M-k> To execute some command and insert file head or function head and so on Use like this:
-		step 1 : type "func" at line tail step 2 : press <C-K>
+		step 1 : type "func" at line tail step 2 : press <M-K>
 		setp 3 : input what a function head need and you have this now:
 	/*********************************************************